Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 Elementwise non-linearity

 ## 1a) Multiple attention heads
 In practice, we are motivated to learn many of such single-attention heads (parameterized by the Query, Key and Value matrices).
 Each head will learn a different aspect of the complex relationship in the original sequence.
-Obviously, we now have an additional hyperparameter which is **num_head**.
+We now have an additional hyperparameter which is **num_head**.
 For this post, let's set it to 2.

 **Requires Embed_dim % Num_head = 0**

-Now that we have one more head, contrary to the most naive idea of simply incorporating 1 more of Q,K,V matrices which involves 100% more parameters to learn, we leverage the idea of low rankedness.

-Specifically, we split the **1)Query**, **2)Key**, and **3)Value** matrices into num_head (2 in this post) parts.
-The parameters in each of the multihead attentions are learned independently.
+Specifically, we partition the **1)Query**, **2)Key**, and **3)Value** matrices into num_head parts.
+In the diagram each of the 3 original sized matrices are partitioned into green and pink portions.
+The parameters in each of the single-head attention are learned independently.
 Note the attention matrix outputed from each single-head attention is proportionally smaller.
 We have an extra step to concatenate all these attention matrices at the end.

+<img width="1010" alt="Screenshot 2024-04-20 at 6 21 30 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/5008eedb-f438-4e7c-a8dc-ac2dfe4d37ac">

+<img width="996" alt="Screenshot 2024-04-21 at 10 43 40 AM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/75ea073b-99ed-49f7-988b-e53980f6cf33">

 Note that in multiple attention heads, the model has the same number of parameters to learn as in a single attention head.
 Multi-head self-attention is no more expensive than single-head due to this low-rank property.

-<img width="1010" alt="Screenshot 2024-04-20 at 6 21 30 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/5008eedb-f438-4e7c-a8dc-ac2dfe4d37ac">

-<img width="996" alt="Screenshot 2024-04-21 at 10 43 40 AM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/75ea073b-99ed-49f7-988b-e53980f6cf33">

-## 1b) Self-projection layer
-(embed_dim, embed_dim)

 ## residual layer

 x = x + (context_len, embed_dim)

+We add
 ## 2) feedforward layer
 takes it from embed_dim to 4*embed_dim then back to embed_dim